5 Rules for How To Make Social Media Benefit Your Career.

 So, are you thinking of your own YouTube channel but you don’t know where to start?
 Please take a look at Natalia’s personal story on starting a YouTube channel and a Skillshare course “How to Start a Successful YouTube Channel from Scratch.”

 TikTok is a controversial but phenomenal platform to promote yourself as a professional.
 However, today, not only generation Z but also older generations are eager to use TikTok.
-The reason is very simple: TikTok movies are short and don’t require nearly as much time commitment as watching YouTube.
+The reason is simple: TikTok movies are short and don’t require nearly as much time commitment as watching YouTube.

 So, if you enjoy talking to a camera and if you prefer brief forms of communication, TikTok is perfect for you.
 Of course, Youtube and Tiktok are complimentary, not contradictory!
 You can use the content created for YouTube, cherrypick juicy moments, and convert them into TikTok videos.